Ruislip Common, Hillingdon

 Early plans for the development of the Ruislip Manor estate (not to be confused with Ruislip’s Manor Homes) proposed building houses almost to the water’s edge, but negotiations with landowners King’s College saved most of Park Wood for the public in 1932.
 Four years later Copse Wood and Mad Bess Wood were also acquired.
 Ruislip’s first council houses were built shortly afterwards on Reservoir Road.

-The canal company developed the reservoir as a lido in the mid-1930s and Ruislip-Northwood council took it over in 1951.
 The main lido building was demolished in 1994, after a fire the previous year.
-In 1997 English Nature designated Ruislip Woods a national nature reserve, the first in a metropolitan district.
+It has been replaced by the Water’s Edge pizzeria and carvery.
+In 1997 English Nature designated neighbouring Ruislip Woods a national nature reserve, the first in a metropolitan district.

-The Titanic sank at Ruislip Lido in the 1958 film A Night To Remember and scenes for the 1961 musical The Young Ones, starring Cliff Richard, were filmed on the beach, with local teenagers as extras.
+Scenes for the 1961 musical The Young Ones, starring Cliff Richard, were filmed on the beach at Woody Bay, with local kids as extras.